comp110-lytle/comp110/site/resources/tutoring-practice/week2.md

 7. Elaborate on your thought, when will the infinite loops get intentionally used in real-life scenarios?

 # Solutions
 ### Elif
 1. `elif` is more efficient and readable than normal `if-else` statements.
 To achieve the function of `elif`, a deep nested `if-else` statement might be used and therefore make the code difficult to interpret.

-2. The order of `elif` statements is sequential, only the first conditional statement that evaluates to `True` will get executed, the rest of the `elif` statements are skipped.
+2. The order of `elif` statements is sequential, only the first conditional statement that evaluates to `True` will get executed, and the rest of the `elif` statements are skipped.

 3. What would be the output of the following codes?
 3.1